Fees & Payments

 Insurance

-In order to protect your privacy and to offer you the best care, I do not file with insurance.
-However, upon request, I am happy to provide you with paperwork to submit to your insurance for possible reimbursement.
+My practice is private pay.
+In order to protect your privacy and to offer you the best care, I do not take insurance.
+However, upon request, I am happy to provide you with paperwork (known as a “SuperBill”) to submit to your insurance for possible reimbursement.

 Payment

-I accept all major credit cards as forms of payment.
+I accept all major credit cards as forms of payment, including FSA and HSA cards.

 Cancellation Policy